muneeb-dar/logger_instrumentation/README.md

 # logger_instrumentation
-open-telemetry instrumentation for slf4j logger--error method only
+open-telemetry instrumentation for slf4j logger.error method to add exception logs to our trace spans.